 High ceilings and original features make this house feel warm and authentic.
-Three double size bedrooms on two separate floors gives an added sense of space.
+Two double size bedrooms on two separate floors, and two large single rooms gives an added sense of space.
 There is a family bathroom with toilet on the first floor, and a shower room with toilet on the ground floor.
 The large garden is a fabulous space to entertain a large group, and child friendly.

 |Nearest beach||Hove Beach front and lawns 1 km|